boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

         </details>

-    * If you need to use **Bing Map** widget feature, enter value for `widget_bing_map_enable` environment variable as `true` and API key value for `widget_bing_map_api_key`.
+    * If you need to use the **Bing Map** widget feature, enter the value for `widget_bing_map_enable` environment variable as `true` and the API key value for `widget_bing_map_api_key`.

        ![Enable-Bingmap](images/deploy/aks/bingmap_enable.png)

-6. If you have a DNS to map with the application, then you can continue with the following steps, else skip to **Step 11**.
+8. If you have a DNS to map with the application, proceed to the next steps, otherwise, skip to **Step 13**.

-7. Uncomment the host value and replace your DNS hostname with `example.com` in deploy_aks.yaml file in line **1442**.
+9. Uncomment the host value and replace your DNS hostname with `example.com` in deploy_aks.yaml file in line **1442**.

       ![DNS](images/deploy/aks/ingress_http_yaml.png)

-8. If you have the SSL certificate for your DNS and need to configure the site with your SSL certificate, follow the below step or you can skip to **Step 11**.
+10. If you have the SSL certificate for your DNS and need to configure the site with it, follow these steps, otherwise, skip to **Step 13**.

-9. Run the following command to create a TLS secret with your SSL certificate.
+11. Run the following command to create a TLS secret with your SSL certificate.

 ```sh
 kubectl create secret tls bold-tls -n bold-services --key <key-path> --cert <certificate-path>
 ```

-10. Now, uncomment the `tls` section and replace your DNS hostname with `example.com` in ingress spec and save the file.
+12. Now, uncomment the `tls` section and replace your DNS hostname with `example.com` in ingress spec and save the file.

        ![ingress DNS](images/deploy/aks/ingress_yaml.png)

-11. Now, run the following command to get the ingress IP address.
+13. Now, run the following command to get the External IP address.

       ```sh
       kubectl get svc -n ingress-nginx